mikiya09/envSetup/README.md

     >> from vimscript to lua

-    >> free your soul from unwanted plugins and other stuff inside an IDEs
+    >> free your soul from unwanted plugins and other stuff inside IDEs